Choose another writer in this calendar:

 Later Tranströmer experimented with metre, although he used free verse in most of his work.
 Hemligheter på vägen (1958) and Klangar och spår (1966) took up themes from Tranströmer's travels in different parts of the world – the Balkans, Spain, Africa, and the United States.
 The latter work also included a portrait of the composer Edward Grieg.
 In 'Izmir klockan tre' (from Hemligheter på vägen) a beggar carries another without legs on his back, and in 'Oklahoma' (from Klanger och spår) the passing cars in dark, with their lights on, turn into flying saucers.
 'A Man from Benin' referred to an art work which Tranströmer saw at the Museum für Völkerkunde in Vienna.

-Tranströmer once said, that Baltics was his "most consistent attempt to write music."
-The landscape and its conflicting elements, like the battle between the sea and and land, present confronting forces in Tranströmer's poems – freedom and control of speech, nature and human influence on it.
+Tranströmer once stated, that Baltics was his "most consistent attempt to write music."
+(The Great Enigma: New Collected Poems by Tomas Tranströmer, 2006, p. xvii) The landscape and its conflicting elements, like the battle between the sea and and land, present confronting forces in Tranströmer's poems – freedom and control of speech, nature and human influence on it.
 Especially his poems about the Baltic archipelago in Östersjöar reflect political conditions of the area.
 In the 1970s the Baltic countries were still part of the Soviet Union, and when Tranströmer visited Latvia and Estonia in 1970, he felt himself like a person in an early Graham Greene story.

 Movement and change is part of Tranströmer's poetic landscape, although his visions of "cosmic peace" have been criticized by radical writers.
 Tranströmer has said that he is interested in politics more in a human way than in an ideological way. ('An Interview with Tomas Tranströmer' by Tam Lin Neville and Linda Horvath, Painted Bridge Quarterly, Translation Issue, Number 40-41, 1990) In 'Out in the Open' he wrote: "The people who do death's errands don't shy from / daylight. / They rule from glass offices.
 They mill about in the bright / sun. / They lean forward over a table, and throw a look / to the side." (tr.
 Robert Bly) 'To Friends Behind a Frontier' in Stigar referred to censorship in a totalitarian state: "Read between the lines.
 We'll meet in 200 years / when the microphones in the hotel walls are forgotten / and can at last sleep, become trilobites." (tr.
 Robin Fulton, in The Great Enigma, 2006)